Spocky95/WeatherCast-Website-Project/README.md

 <img src="https://raw.githubusercontent.com/Spocky95/WeatherCast-Website-Project/main/WeatherCast-Hero.png" align="right"
      alt="WeatherCast-HeroSection" width="275">
 A simple website representing weather application, It was developed as part of the training for building basic websites.
+Project is meant to be scalable for variable screen resolutions, is adaptable for mobile devices.
 <p>👉https://spocky95.github.io/WeatherCast-Website-Project/